Stock market today: Asia follows Wall St lower as US, Chinese foreign ministers meet

 BEIJING (AP) — Asian stock markets followed Wall Street lower Monday after the top U.S. and Chinese diplomats agreed to cooperate during a meeting held at a time of friction over an array of conflicts.

 Shanghai, Tokyo, Hong Kong and Seoul retreated.
 Sydney gained.
-Oil prices fell by almost $1.
+Oil prices fell.

 Wall Street’s benchmark S&P 500 index lost 0.4% on Friday after the Federal Reserve held its benchmark lending rate steady but warned last week it might be raised later if needed to cool inflation.